eloqdata/eloq-website/website/monographdb/whitepaper.md

 To ensure a level hardware playing field for benchmarking against MySQL RDS, we deployed MonographSQL in co-locate mode, housing TxService, LogService, and KVStore within the same node.
 Here's a breakdown of the deployment configurations:

-- Small T-shirt size (for small hot data):
-  - MonographSQL: 1 node with 16 cores
-  - MySQL RDS: 1 node with 16 cores
-- Large T-shirt size (for large hot data):
-  - MonographSQL: 6 nodes with 16 cores each node
+- MonographSQL: 6 nodes with 16 cores/64GB memory each node
-  - MySQL RDS: 1 read-write node + 5 read-only nodes with 16 cores each node
+- AWS RDS(MySQL): 1 read-write node + 5 read-only nodes with 16 cores/64GB memory each node

 ### Results

-X-axis: Represents the varying hot data size from 10 milltion records to 400 million records, simulating the cache miss as data size increases.
+X-axis: Represents the varying hot data size from 100 milltion records to 400 million records, simulating the cache miss as data size increases.

 Y-axis: Measures the QPS (Queries Per Second).